Electricity usage of an Incandescent Light Bulb

 An incandescent light bulb also known as an incandescent lamp is an electric light with a wire filament which produces light when current passes through it.
 Incandescent lighting is cheap to produce but is very inefficient, converting only 5% of the energy into light.

-Hours Used Per Day: Enter how many hours the device is being used on average per a day, if the power consumption is lower than 1 hour per a day enter as a decimal.
-(For example: 30 minutes per a day is 0.5)
+Hours Used Per Day: Enter how many hours the device is being used on average per day, if the power consumption is lower than 1 hour per day enter as a decimal.
+(For example: 30 minutes per day is 0.5)

 Power Use (Watts): Enter the average power consumption of the device in watts.

-Price (kWh): Enter the cost you are paying on average per a kilowatt hour, average price in North America is 10 cents.
+Price (kWh): Enter the cost you are paying on average per kilowatt hour, our caculators use the default value of 0.10 or 10 cents.
 To find an exact price check your electricity bill or take a look at Global Electricity Prices.

 Incandescent light bulbs have an average lifespan of 1000 hours or 41.6 days running 24/7.
 While comparable CFL light bulbs last an average of 9,000 hours or 375 days running 24/7 and an LED light bulb lasts 50,000 hours or 2,083 days.
 Incandescent light bulbs use the most energy from the 3 technologies, we highly recommend you take a look at the CFL light bulb calculator to see what a huge cost and energy saving difference switching to CFL or LED lighting can make.